Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 “In order to make it clear how, as I believe, natural selection acts, I must beg permission to give one or two imaginary illustrations.”

 This progressive writing style was popular during the Age of Enlightenment.
-Vagueness gave readers the license to speculate on their own, a style successfully used by his grandfather, Erasmus Darwin.
+Vagueness gave readers license to speculate independently, a style successfully used by his grandfather, Erasmus Darwin.
 In Zoonomia, his most widely acclaimed work, Erasmus reasoned –

 To address criticisms from friends and foes due to his vague and sometimes conflicting explanations, Darwin revised his bestseller five times.
 Between the fifth and sixth editions alone, Darwin eliminated 63 sentences, rewrote 1,699 sentences, and added 517 sentences.